readyMoveAI/readyapp/README.md

 ## 🚀 Overview

 **Ready AI** is a Washington D.C.-based artificial intelligence startup, providing a solution that can centralize, simplify, and personalize the moving experience.
 ReadyAI offers an intelligent, AI-powered moving service designed to transform the traditionally stressful and complex moving process into a seamless, structured, and deeply personalized experience.
-Our solution functions as an "AI moving copilot," bringing clarity by efficiently structuring the entire relocation journey and then personalizing it with automated support and a comprehensive roadmap.
+Our solution functions as an "AI moving Platform," bringing clarity by efficiently structuring the entire relocation journey and then personalizing it with automated support and a comprehensive roadmap.

 ### The Problem We're Solving